andreasvisbech/Plotly_data_analysis/README.md

   and column number, of the subplot to put the data into.
 - "Data_interval": takes to numbers separated by ";".
 Allows user to slice data on x value to only include part of the data in the analysis without manually changing the data in the excel file.
 - "AKTA_fraction": Specific to AKTA analysis.
 Two numbers separated by ";".
-Specifies which part of the data is the elution fraction i.e. which part of the data to use for yield calculations.
+Specifies which part of the data is considered to be the peak i.e. which part of the data to use for yield calculations.
+Multiple peaks can be specified using "|".
 - "AKTA_baseline": Specific to AKTA analysis.
 Two numbers separated by ";".
 Specifies the outer bounds for creating a linear baseline.
 The baseline can also be set in a different automatic manner under advanced analysis option.
 - "AKTA_extinc_coeff": Specific to AKTA analysis.
 Takes a protein-specific extinction coefficient for yield calculation.